craqvfx/ray-tracer/README.md

 Has alias point3

 ### color.h
-Has one function write_color which takes a pixel and writes its rgb values in PPM format
+Takes a pixel and writes its rgb values in PPM format, converting from linear to gamma 2.

 ### ray.h
 Defines ray class that stores information about the ray and has an at(t) function to give the position along that ray at a given time/offset.<br>